DizzyBurls/SQL_Challenge/README.md

 # Contributions

-    As this is a piece of work that is going to be assessed, i think that it would be wise for me to suggest that contributions NOT be made to this module.
+    As this is a piece of work that is going to be assessed, I think that it would be wise for me to suggest that contributions NOT be made to this module.

 # Authors and Acknowledgments